Azure/data-api-builder/docs/running-using-dab-cli.md

 ## Run engine using `dab` CLI

-To start the Data API builder engine, use the `start` action:
+To start the Data API builder engine, use the `start` action if you have the configuration file `dab-config.json` as described [here](./configuration-file.md) in the current directory:

 ```bash
 dab start